vicely07/Pneumonet-A-Pytorch-Chest-Xray-Pneumonia-Detection/README.md

 ## a) Basics of Transfer Learning:

 In order to predict well the classes of an image, the neural network needs to be super efficient in extracting the features from the input images.
 Hence, the model first needs to be trained on a huge dataset to get really good at feature-extraction.
-However, not everyone, especially beginners in ML, access to powerful GPU or the indept knowledge to train on such big data.
-That is why we leverage transfer learning in our model building process, which save us  a lot of time and trouble in building an state-of-art model from scratch.
+However, not everyone, especially beginners in ML, accesses to powerful GPU or the in-depth knowledge to train on such big data.
+That is why we leverage transfer learning in our model building process, which saves us a lot of time and trouble in building a state-of-art model from scratch.
 Luckily for us, the torchvision module already includes several state of the art models trained on the huge dataset of Imagenet (more than 14 millions of 20,000 categories).
 Hence, these pretrained model is crazily good at feature extraction of thousand type of objects.

 You can read more about transfer learning in imaging in this [Pytorch document](https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html).